Why Pianists Need Musicians’ Earplugs

 Man covering his ears

-All musicians should own a pair of customized earplugs to protect their hearing against loud noise.
-This recommendation applies even to adults who have a passion for piano music and study the piano but currently experience no hearing difficulties.
+All musicians should use hearing protection.
+This recommendation applies even to musicians and music lovers who currently do not experience any hearing difficulties.
 For all musicians—pianists, singers, and flutists, professional and amateur alike—the sense that they rely on the most to create music, their hearing, ought to be protected.

 Excessive noise, ubiquitous in our society, insidiously eats away at our hearing.